2 Definitions and concepts

 Assurance

-Analytical assurance is the process and set of practices to ensure that the analysis is fit for purpose.
+Analytical assurance is the process and set of practices that ensure analysis is fit for purpose.

 Assurance activities